idank/holykeebs-docs/firmware/index.md

 \* Holding shift while using any of the config keycodes that need to be held will affect the peripheral pointing device.

+## Patterns

+### Permanent Scroll

+On a dual pointing device setup, it's often desirable to set one of the pointing devices to always scroll (this is done by default if the secondary one is a Pimoroni Trackball).

+To do this, hold shift and tap `HK_D_MODE_T`.
+This will toggle drag scroll on the peripheral pointing device.
+Test if the scroll speed is comfortable, and if not adjust it by setting the scale/scroll buffer.

+Finish by pressing `HK_SAVE` to persist the changes.

 ## Community Keymaps

 This section is dedicated to keymaps written by community members, describing the special aspects that were implemented: